 I personally would take photos of public scenes or places and make sure not to point my camera directly at individuals.
 It was also helpful to take pictures with either my husband or me in the photo so it was obvious we were the focus of the picture and not someone else.

-Be mindful that tourist cities like Marrakech sees thousands of tourists a year and that it can get quite annoying for locals to continually have to deal with visitors not respecting their privacy by forcing cameras in their face.
+Keep in mind that tourist cities like Marrakech see thousands of tourists a year.
+It can get quite annoying for locals to continually deal with visitors not respecting their privacy.
 Like the rest of the world, if you show respect, respect will typically be shown back to you.

 Mosques in Morocco are closed to non-Muslims.
 Please be respectful and stick to this rule and enjoy the view from the outside.